Vr6R32/mb-project/README.md

 MotoBudzet is a comprehensive web portal designed for creating and managing automotive advertisements with ease.
 Engineered with a robust backend built on Java 17 and Spring Boot, the platform ensures reliable and efficient performance.

-Data persistence is elegantly handled by PostgreSQL, coupled with Hibernate for object-relational mapping the application has been meticulously designed with special attention to reducing SQL queries to the database, particularly addressing the N+1 query issue.
+Data persistence is elegantly handled by PostgreSQL, coupled with Hibernate for object-relational mapping, application has been carefully designed with special attention to reducing SQL queries to the database, particularly addressing the N+1 query issue.
 This optimization ensures efficient data retrieval and significantly improves the performance of the application by minimizing unnecessary database load making interactions with the database seamless and swift.